 - A really stand-out moment is when 47 visits the bar at a roadside motel and orders a shot of bourbon.
 His reaction when it is served to him in a coconut is priceless.

 - Jack-of-Smiles in Fallen London.
-He's a very serious-minded Knife Nut Serial Killer, who has the misfortune of being stuck in a City of Weirdos where Death Is Cheap.
+He's a very serious-minded Knife Nut Serial Killer, who has the misfortune of being stuck in a Quirky Town where Death Is Cheap.
 There's only two things keeping him scary.
 First, it's still possible to be Killed Off for Real in the Neath if your body is sufficiently dismembered, which is mitigated by the fact that Smiles doesn't seem to grasp this despite having done it on multiple occasions.
 Second, he can Body Surf, which turns out to be because he is the knives.

 - Ragewolf in Patapon is the embodiment of Wrath.
 When his fellow Dark Heroes do or say anything ridiculous, you can practically see the exasperation on his face, despite wearing a mask.
 He's probably the Only Sane Man.